aimas-upb/AmI-Platform/m-files_Skeleton/README.md

 python ShuffleTrain.py  >> ShuffledTrainData
 where the name of the training file to be shuffled (row-wise) is given inside (as train1.dat)

-Finally, getAllRecordParams.m gets at it's output a cell for all the recorded instances of a certain body-pose used for training / testing purposes.
+ getAllRecordParams.m gets at it's output a cell for all the recorded instances of a certain body-pose used for training / testing purposes.

+IMPORTANT: 	classif_skeleton uses cross-validation from Statistical Toolbox to assess the body-posture.
+		Data will be made available using a Dropbox folder upon request.

 P.S.
 All these  scripts for feature detection are just for academic purpose and to generate HTML documentation (using m2html); in the end they should be replaced asap with corresponding Python (C++) implementations